ryantriangles/justkeep-template/README.md

 # Usage

-Call `justkeep-template` inside any folder to set it up.
+Call `justkeep-template` inside any folder to set up the files, and then `npm install` to prepare the tools that will render your partials and templates out.

 Write your static website inside `src/` as you normally would, but with EJS templates and Sass stylesheets.
 Prefix the filenames of EJS partials with `_` and write your Sass starting in `css/main.scss`.

-Run `gulp` from the root directory to build your site in the `build/` directory, rendering the EJS and Sass and copying all other files directly across.
+Run `gulp` from the root directory whenever you want to  build your site.
+It will be output to the `build/` directory, rendering the EJS and Sass and to everyday HTML and CSS, and copying all other files directly across.

 # License